Magnesium bisglycinate supplement tablets in Ireland for muscle function and daily magnesium support

 12) Source documentation

-[1] HSE Ireland: “Others – Vitamins and minerals (Magnesium section includes adult needs and supplement safety notes)
+• [1] HSE Ireland: “Others – Vitamins and minerals” (magnesium adult needs and supplement safety notes)

-[2] European Commission: Nutrition and health claims framework and access to the EU Register
+• [2] European Commission: Nutrition and health claims framework and EU Register (Regulation 432/2012)

-[3] NIH Office of Dietary Supplements: Magnesium Fact Sheet (consumer)
+• [3] NIH Office of Dietary Supplements: Magnesium Fact Sheet

 Educational content only.
-If you have ongoing symptoms, are immunocompromised, pregnant, or managing a chronic condition, speak with a pharmacist or GP before using supplements.
+Not medical advice.
+If you have ongoing symptoms, are pregnant, or manage a chronic condition, speak with a pharmacist or GP before using supplements.
+Food supplements are not a substitute for a varied diet.